gazebosim/gz-launch/README.md

-# Ignition Launch : Run and manage programs and plugins
+# Gazebo Launch : Run and manage programs and plugins

 **Maintainer:** nate AT openrobotics DOT org